 3) Click the Add Repository button on the ribbon at the top of the window

 4) Select Direct attached storage in the following window

 5) Select Microsoft Windows

 6) Give your Repository a Name and Description, then click Next

 7) Click Populate and click on the drive you wish to use.
 Once it’s highlighted, click Next to continue.
 In this example, we’ve highlighted the E drive.

 8) On the next window you may specify a folder on the drive by clicking Browse.
 By default, Veeam will create a folder called “Backups” at the root of the drive.
 Once you’ve selected your choice, click the Next button to advance.

 Congratulations!
-You’ve set up a local Repository to use in your Scale Out Backup Repository.
-You should now see it in the Backup Repositories section along with the Default Backup Repository.
+You’ve set up a Local Repository to use in your Scale Out Backup Repository.
+Find it in the Backup Repositories section of your Backup Infrastructure.